 These are known as default fees.
 If we charge a default fee on your account, this will be shown on your statement.

 It’s important to keep on track with your payments, because in some situations we could charge you two default fees.
-For example:

 We don’t charge you any interest on default fees for 28 days starting from the time we let you know that it is being charged.
 But after 28 days, we charge interest on your default fee at your standard rate.